Global Standards for the Microelectronics Industry

 ||

-This document describes a method to test the electromigration (EM) susceptibility of solder bumps, including other types of bumps, such as solder capped copper pillars, used in flip-chip packages.
-The method is valid for Sn/Pb eutectic, high Pb, and Pb-free solder bumps.
-The document discusses the advantages and concerns associated with EM testing, as well as options for data analysis.
+This publication describes a method to test the electromigration susceptibility of solder bumps, including other types of bumps, such as solder capped copper pillars, used in flip-chip packages.
 Free download.
 Registration or login required. |

 ||